-Riding conditions are thrilling and varied from paved to dirt to gravel.
+Ride Level is thrilling and varied from paved to dirt to gravel.
 It isn’t a route for the inexperienced biker, but an experienced rider will also find it enough of a challenge without being over faced.
 Temperatures can range from hot to quite cold, with rain, and even some snow possible.
 The weather is as unpredictable as the uncharted terrain, only adding to your adventure.

 There is no better way to get to know this wild landscape than on the back of a bike.
 A trip for those in search of one of the last frontiers on Earth.
 From snow clad peaks, grasslands, lakes, rough plains and barren hills, the landscape has many secrets to discover.
 In the summer, the region is rich with bird life, while several types of mountain sheep and goats roam the land.

 Places to visit during this bike trip

 Below are the popular places / attraction that we will cover during this expedition.

 Note: If you are a group of minimum 5 riders or more than 5 then we can fully customize the itinerary as per your requirement.
 Please contact us via email.
 See the below day wise detailed itinerary of this Moto Raid in Himalayas.

 Day 1: New Delhi – Manali (By AC Bus)